AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/index.md

 magnify the PDF content for better reading experience.
 This functionality is supported with all embed modes.

+## Analytics

+**What information is collected to analyze PDF Embed API usage?**

+PDF Embed API ONLY collects essential information which helps Adobe understand how to scale the product and gain insights on product usage.
+The following information is collected:

+-   Browser and operating system type and version.
+-   Type of device used to open the PDF - desktop, mobile or tablet.
+-   Embed mode used to render the PDF.
+-   File size and number of pages.
+-   Performance metrics, such as, whether PDF was rendered in linearized manner or not, time taken to download the PDF and render the first page.
+-   URL of the webpage.

+Please note that PDF Embed API doesn’t store any user-generated content and never shares user-generated content with Adobe servers.

+**How will Adobe use the information?**

+The anonymous information will be used to develop new features, collect performance metrics and understand product usage in order to make improvements.

+**How is my privacy protected?**

+Adobe takes many precautions in protecting the information that is collected and transmitted.
+Since no personally identifiable information is collected, the data will not be meaningful to anyone outside Adobe.

 ## Feedback and forum

 Customer feedback is particularly valuable as it helps the team validate